sigstore/docs/content/en/cosign/public_deployment.md

 1. `COSIGN_EXPERIMENTAL=1 cosign verify --rekor-url "https://rekor.sigstage.dev" ${IMAGE}`

 * Steps 1-4 configures your local environment to use the staging keys and certificates.
-* Step 5 specify the staging environment with flags needed for signing.
+* Step 5 specifies the staging environment with flags needed for signing.
 * Step 6 specify the staging environment with flags needed for verifying.

 #### Revert Back to Production